hrishi1212/log-monitoring-api/README.md

 [Design Document](https://drive.google.com/file/d/16rfGVuc2nnMT5jlkeX8n_vGIDsCr-8o6/view) - Overview of the API flow and approach taken.

 ### Key Optimizations
-- 1. Reverse File Reading: We read the file in reverse by seeking chunks from the end, making it faster to retrieve the most recent log entries.
+- Reverse File Reading: We read the file in reverse by seeking chunks from the end, making it faster to retrieve the most recent log entries.
-- 2. Memory Efficiency: Instead of loading the entire file into memory, we process the file in small chunks (dynamic memory allocation by server), which keeps memory usage low.
+- Memory Efficiency: Instead of loading the entire file into memory, we process the file in small chunks (dynamic memory allocation by server), which keeps memory usage low.
+- Dynamic memory allocation: By adapting the chunk size based on available system memory, you can avoid loading more data into memory than the system can handle.
+If there's ample memory, using larger chunks can reduce the number of I/O operations, which may improve file read throughput.
-- 3. Keyword Filtering: Filtering is applied as the lines are processed, ensuring we only keep relevant logs.
+- Keyword Filtering: Filtering is applied as the lines are processed, ensuring we only keep relevant logs.
-- 4. Entry Limiting: The loop breaks once the required number of log entries (entries) is found, further reducing unnecessary processing.
+- Entry Limiting: The loop breaks once the required number of log entries (entries) is found, further reducing unnecessary processing.

 ## Performance Considerations
 - Concurrency: If the system needs to process multiple log files concurrently, combining this approach with clustering which is already been used here or worker threads can further improve throughput.